mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 # TODO: Going modular

+* TK - make sure the scripts have the most up to data versions of the functions in notebook 04
+* TK - showcase how quickly notebook 04 can be reproduced when everything in a modular fashion (call the scripts on the command line).. e.g. `train_model.py...` -> saved model in target folder

 In this section we turn notebook 04 into a series of Python scripts saved to `going_modular`.

 This document will describe those steps.